sriks/Uluru/docs/release/README.md

 1. Once all checks are passed, the reviewer can merge your PR into `master`.
 2. Once merged, CI runs post merge checks.
-3. Once checks pass, a github release is performed and a tag with your release number is created.
+3. Once checks pass, a github release is performed automatically and a tag with your release number is created.

+> We use github actions provided `GITHUB_TOKEN`.
+So ensure it has enough permissions to perform a release.

 ## Publishing changes via Cocoapods

-1. The repo admin can release the version to cocoapods manually.
+The repo admin have to release the version to cocoapods manually.